Building a cathedral was an extremely complex and costly task.

 As mentioned, Notre Dame took 200 years to complete.

-One of the most complex parts was building the nave.
+One of the most complex parts of the construction was the nave.

-Arched ceilings meant buildings were extremely low and dark as any window would have weakened the strength of the walls.
+This meant that arched buildings were extremely low and dark, as any window would have weakened the strength of the walls.

-In the 11th century, architects discovered a new technique, the rib vault, created by the intersection of 2-3 arches.
+In the 11th century, architects discovered a new technique, the rib vault, created by intersecting 2-3 arches.

-With this system, pressure was diverted to 4 supporting pillars - not the walls themselves.
+With this system, pressure was diverted to the 4 supporting pillars and not the walls themselves.